cfpb/django-flags/docs/api/jinja2.md

 # Jinja2 templates

-Wagtail-Flags provides template functions that can be added to a Jinja2 environment and subsequently used in templates.
+Django-Flags provides template functions that can be added to a Jinja2 environment and subsequently used in templates.

 ```python
 from flags.template_functions import (